canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 So before I started developing the Flask app I needed to set up the working environment.
 This isn't actually specific to this project.
 Instead it's some baseline actions I try to take with every project.

 ## Step 2a - Setup
-###  Create and Environemnt
+###  Create and Environment
 Since I'm working in AWS Cloud9, I need to create an environment.

 {{< figure src="imgs/aws_cloud9_create_environment_edit.png" lightbox="true" width="95%">}}

-Creating an Environment in Cloud9 essentially means generaing an instance.
+Creating an Environment in Cloud9 essentially means generating an instance.
 I need to pick that instances size.
-This project should require too much memory, but to play it safe I'm gonig to go with the **t3.small** instance type over the **nano**.
+This project should require too much memory, but to play it safe I'm going to go with the **t3.small** instance type over the **nano**.
 I stay with the default settings for everything else.

 {{< figure src="imgs/aws_cloud9_instance_type.png" lightbox="true" width="95%">}}